I Ate and Drank Like Olivia Pope for a Week, and I Didn’t Die

 However, there is one thing about Olivia that evades perfection, one thing that has always disturbed me: She does not eat like a grown-up.
 Olivia’s diet consists of the following five food items: gargantuan bowls of popcorn (consumed nightly), goblets that perpetually runneth over with blood-red wine (same), a tense steak eaten once a week with her father, the occasional Gettysburger (a fake fast-food chain that loves America), and a tall glass of bourbon, if a lot of people have died at her hand recently.
 That’s it.

-Despite eating like a depressed frat boy being interviewed on Watch What Happens Live, Olivia has the bod of statue and is consistently energetic in her pursuit of justice with a side of nonchalant murder.
+Despite eating like a depressed frat boy being interviewed on Watch What Happens Live, Olivia has the bod of a statue and is consistently energetic in her pursuit of justice with a side of nonchalant murder.
 So with the Scandal finale looming on the horizon, a strange compulsion came over me: I needed to figure out whether I, too, could be an extremely high-functioning candidate for both gallbladder removal and high-security prison.
 If I ate and drank like Olivia for a week, I wondered, would I also inspire equal parts fear and lust in everyone around me?
 Would my nightly bowls of popcorn chased with bowls of wine turn me into a brilliant, hot, killing machine?
 More importantly: Would I actually survive to figure it out?

 In case I didn’t, I wrote it all down in this diary.
 If this is published posthumously, please free several cows in my name.